Carnival holiday may take heat out of Venezuela crisis

 About 150 people have been injured during the two-week crisis, and more than 500 people arrested, authorities say.

 Of those, 55 remain behind bars.
-They are mostly protesters, but also include seven intelligence agents and security officials accused over the shooting of two people in downtown Caracas after a February 12 rally that detonated the worst trouble.
+They are mostly protesters, but include seven intelligence agents and security officials accused in the shooting of two people in downtown Caracas after a February 12 rally that sparked the worst trouble.

-The government recognizes security forces were involved in three of the 13 fatalities.
-It says about 50 people have died in total due to the protests, including indirectly linked cases such as people unable to reach hospital due to blocked roads.
+The government says that about 50 people have died in total due to the protests, including indirectly linked cases such as people unable to reach hospitals due to blocked roads.

-Venezuela's volatile western region, in the Andean foothills on the Colombian border, has seen the worst unrest, with students and security forces facing off day after day.
+The country's volatile western region, in the Andean foothills on the Colombian border, has seen the worst unrest, with protesters and security forces facing off day after day.

-In one middle-class neighbourhood of San Cristobal city, demonstrators manning a barricade on Thursday in an upper-middle-class neighbourhood said National Guard troops had fired teargas at them but failed to dislodge their protest.

-A Reuters reporter saw them reinforcing the barrier, winding wire around tree branches to strengthen the structure of chain-link fencing and corrugated metal sheets.
+In one middle-class neighborhood of San Cristobal city, a Reuters reporter watched demonstrators reinforcing a barricade on Thursday, winding wire around tree branches to strengthen the structure of chain-link fencing and corrugated metal sheets.

 "How long are we going to let them abuse us?" said one man, his shirt tied around his face.